 - You can describe two or three guardrails in plain language.

-- You want a brutal “is this even worth running” sanity check.
+- You want a fast “is this even worth running” sanity check before you burn three weeks of traffic.

 Copy-ready prompt